Popular software engineering metrics, and how they're gamed

 When people talk about software engineering metrics, there are two contradicting truisms one often hears:

-Both of these statements describe software engineering metrics in part, but taken together they imply that it's impossible to use measurement to improve.
-How can a data-driven manager bridge this divide?
+Both of these statements describe software engineering metrics in part, but taken together, they imply that it's impossible to use measurement to improve.
+How can a data-seeking manager reconcile this paradox?

 The bad news is that it takes some commitment to learning, especially for those coming from distant (i.e., non-technical) roles.
-The good news is that carefully chosen metrics can and do continue to work in spite of "becoming a target."
-In fact, for many of the metrics we'll recommend, the more an employee "games the system," the more the business' long-term interests are served.
-The end goal is metrics that continue to work well while being "gamed."
-There are five metrics that meet this bar.
+The good news is that, as of 2021, there are a growing number of well-researched software engineering metrics that can and do offer engineering insights in spite of "becoming a target."

 - Business value.
 Is it possible to draw a straight line from metric => business value created?